milesj/boost/website/docs/cli/prompts.md

 title: Prompts
 ---

-Prompts are specialized [React components](./components.md) for handling stdin input.
+Prompts are specialized [React components](./components.md) for handling `process.stdin` input.

-All prompt components share the following props.
+All prompt components share most of the following props.

 - `label` (`string | React.ReactElement`) - Label to display before or above the prompt itself.
   _(Required)_